corelan/EncFSGui/README.md

 ## Development setup

+1. Install the depencencies first (procedure listed above)

-1. Clone the latest version of the wxWidgets repository from github:
+2. Clone the latest version of the wxWidgets repository from github:

   ```
   git clone https://github.com/wxWidgets/wxWidgets.git wxWidgets-latest
   ```

-2. Build the wxWidget library binaries for static linking
+3. Build the wxWidget library binaries for static linking

   (Run the following commands from within the wxWidgets-latest folder)